johnlindquist/midjourney/ranked.md

 several people sitting in a circle talking to each other, surrounded by giant corals blending into a non physical cosmic portal, with light flows ascending, light dispersion, difraction, astral clouds and nebulae, eerie, artstation, simmetric two males with green skin + neon eyes, violet hairs + African coloured clothing, golden jewelry + ancient temples background
-Horrific cosmic abyssal entity carry a massive weapon to pierce the heavens full body portrait , 8k rendering, octane rendering, hyper detailed, hyper realism, cinematic, dramatic, ominous, symmetric speccy graphics the letter M as orange coffee cup with dark coffee seamless pattern drawing epic baobab tree inside a gray granite canyon with ornately carved temple door at the end of carved stone steps, magical atmosphere, Renato muccillo, Andreas Rocha, Johanna Rupprecht, trending on artstation, wakfu colors, roger dean, natural lighting, photo real, realistic 4k octane beautifully detailed render, 4k post-processing render realistic, blue paper holodomor all my hate in a single fist beautiful contentJapanese Geisha , intricate complexity, rule of thirds,portrait, dramatic lighting, a dark hallway in the woods spirit blossom
-Nuclear explosion inside of a glass ball portrait of fat asian female clerk +comic book style + sci-fi + steampunk +grimdark +warhammer 40k + sci-fi +very detailed + pen and ink with colored wash +horror a human sculpture rising its hand to the sky tree village of ewoks
-Anime-style drawing of a boy with dark-red hair holding hands with a robot alexander mcqueen vampire gothic victorian female cosmonaut ballerina accompanied by jellyfish in on a bridge in prague at night, in style of harald slott moller and zdzislaw belinsky,
+Horrific cosmic abyssal entity carry a massive weapon to pierce the heavens full body portrait , 8k rendering, octane rendering, hyper detailed, hyper realism, cinematic, dramatic, ominous, symmetric the letter M as orange coffee cup with dark coffee seamless pattern drawing epic baobab tree inside a gray granite canyon with ornately carved temple door at the end of carved stone steps, magical atmosphere, Renato muccillo, Andreas Rocha, Johanna Rupprecht, trending on artstation, wakfu colors, roger dean, natural lighting, photo real, realistic 4k octane beautifully detailed render, 4k post-processing render realistic, blue paper beautiful contentJapanese Geisha , intricate complexity, rule of thirds,portrait, dramatic lighting, Nuclear explosion inside of a glass ball a human sculpture rising its hand to the sky Anime-style drawing of a boy with dark-red hair holding hands with a robot alexander mcqueen vampire gothic victorian female cosmonaut ballerina accompanied by jellyfish in on a bridge in prague at night, in style of harald slott moller and zdzislaw belinsky,